The hyperbolic umbilic singularity in fast-slow systems: Critical manifold and slow flow

 Lemma \ref{sf:origin_lin} topologically determines the slow flow dynamics away from the 1-d center manifold(s) in case of $B_0C_0 \neq 0$, close to the origin.
 Motivated by Lemma \ref{sf:origin_lin}, we shall restrict the forthcoming analysis to the generic sub-case $B_0,C_0 > 0$.
 The simple reason for this is that the flow on the stable manifolds is directed towards the hyperbolic umbilic point in this case.
 In contrast, for $B_0,C_0 < 0$ there are no trajectories approaching the hyperbolic umbilic point, except possibly on the center manifold.
 In the case of $B_0,C_0$ having opposite sign (i.e.\ $B_0 C_0 < 0$), we obtain a pair of conjugated purely imaginary eigenvalues at the hyperbolic umbilic.
 To desingularize this case, the approach of \cite{hayes2016geometric} might be applicable.

 \begin{remark}[The non-hyperbolic equilibrium of $Y$ at the origin] For any $g = (g_a,g_b,g_c)$ in \eqref{hyp_umb}, respectively \eqref{slow_sub}, the vector field $Y$ \eqref{sf:desing} has a non-hyperbolic equilibrium at the origin.
-Roughly speaking, this occurs due to two fast variables in \eqref{hyp_umb} with appropriate non-linear right hand side for $\eps = 0$, in our case second order polynomials.
+We emphasize that this is an equilibrium of the desingularized slow flow $Y$ and not of the original system.
+Roughly speaking, this occurs due to two fast variables in \eqref{hyp_umb} with appropriate non-linear right-hand side for $\eps = 0$, in our case second-order polynomials.
 The equilibrium at the origin is due to the presence of $\mathrm{adj}(\d \tilde{\pi})$ in \eqref{slow_flow_desing} and the non-hyperbolicity is due to the quadratic factor $\det \d \tilde{\pi} = 4xy - a^2$ in the third equation of \eqref{sf:desing}, coming from the desingularization process.
 This is in contrast to the case of folds, cusps and the swallowtails, where the desingularized slow flow is generically nonzero at the most degenerate singularity \cite{takens1976}.
 In the case of folded singularities \cite{szmolyan2001canards}, the desingularized slow flow generically has a hyperbolic equilibrium at the folded singularity. \end{remark}

 From now on, we assume $B_0,C_0 > 0$, if not stated otherwise.
 Note that by swapping the coordinate labels $b \leftrightarrow c$ and $x \leftrightarrow y$ in \eqref{hyp_umb}, we obtain \eqref{hyp_umb} with swapped $g_b \leftrightarrow g_c, f_x \leftrightarrow f_y$ and permuted first two arguments in these functions.
 This suggests that in the singular limit the case $g_b = g_c$ might play a special role.
 Indeed, if $g_b = g_c$ then $\{ x = y \}$ is invariant for \eqref{sf:desing}.
 We will see later that the case $B_0 = C_0$ will play a special role on the blow-up sphere.